 Note: We’re going to assume you’ve already bought a door that’s the appropriate size, can be used in a glass door, and has your desired locking mechanism.
-If not, check out our page on the best doggie doors here.
-You should also have decided where the door is going to be placed.

 Ideally, you’ll have done this before you purchased your door or flap, but it’s vitally important to check your glass is suitable.
 Either talk with the manufacturer of your door, or ask a professional glazier if your glass can be cut.

 If the glass in your door is double-paned, or is tempered, it may not be able to be cut.
 Tempered glass won’t cut – it shatters instead- which is obviously not what we want!